jouwdan/filmtrack/README.md

 ## Independent learning

-Since I started my new role as an Associate Software Engineer, the stack I am working with is very react-based.
+Since I started my new role as an Associate Software Developer, the stack I am working with is very react-based.
 I have done lots of independant learning, with the most notable sources being [The Beginner's Guide to React by Kent C Dodds](https://egghead.io/courses/the-beginner-s-guide-to-react) and [udemy](https://www.udemy.com/).

 [logo192]: ./public/logo192.png